Astronomy 1 (Lecture Class) Information

 Business Cards

-The astronomy (left) and fiction (right) sides of my business card.
+The astronomy (left) and fiction (right) sides of my business card

 Textbook Information

-Almost all classes have a required (or strongly recommended) textbook.
-If you want to do well in the class, you should buy a copy of the required text and start reading it as soon and as often as possible.
+Almost all college classes have a required (or strongly recommended) textbook.
+If you want to do well in any class, you should buy a copy of the required text and start reading it as soon and as often as possible.
 Most people have to read a given passage at least three times to thoroughly understand it (this is a point often made in classes about improving your memory).
 Use whatever schedule of lectures and/or reading assignments that your instructor gives you as a guide to what parts of the text you must read, and read them (1) before they are covered in class, so the lectures are easier to follow, (2) immediately after they are covered in class, to see what was covered in the lecture that was not covered in the text (and vice-versa), and (3) when you are actively studying for a specific exam.

 Course Content / Satisfying Science Requirements